We get to revisit the book of Esther today! Twice in one year, but totally different, too.

 At the same time the author does a great job of explaining terms and concepts that many teens and new Christians may not be familiar with.

 There were a good number of very thought-provoking questions and points to ponder.
 And making the connection from the theological information to the practical application was done well!

-I found myself learning things from the book of Esther that have surprised me, not having seen them in 35 years of active church life!
+I found myself learning things from this book of Esther Bible Study that have surprised me, not having seen them in 35 years of active church life!

-I received permission to share my advance copy with a couple of girls that I know.
+I received permission to share my advance copy of this Esther Bible study with a couple of girls that I know.
 Here’s what they had to say:

-I loved this book! it is perfect for teens that need to get back on the road to God.
+I loved this Esther Bible study! it is perfect for teens that need to get back on the road to God.
 It gives you surveys that you can answer to see how many directions you need to follow God.

 The devotion talks about how Esther became a Queen and how God protected her the whole way.
 She says you’re a Queen in training.
 We need to have patience and love on God.